 - Designing grants and research

 - Contemporary theories in archaeology

-Completion of a Ph.D. in Archaeology gives individuals the opportunity to pursue upper-level roles in areas such as academia and the arts.
+On the other hand, graduates of a Ph.D. in Archaeology can pursue upper-level roles in areas such as academia and the arts.
 It's common to find on-site field directors also holding full-time professor positions.
 Possible professional titles in this field include: